Flexberry/flexberry.github.io/pages/products/flexberry-winforms/desktop/fw_objectlistview-in-desktop-ctrl.en.md

 * `ListViewAlwaysGroupByColumnname` string – name of column on which you want to always group elements ("“Caption”" title "“Description”" description, ""ItemType"", ""ParentFolder"" - folder).
 * `ListViewColumnSort` string – the name of the column that sorts the listView items.
 * PstrfListViewSortOrder` SortOrder – the sort order of the listView items order (descending, ascending).
 * Display columns: `ColumnDescriptionVisible`, `ColumnItemTypeVisible` – type `ColumnParentFolderVisible` – folder.
-PstrfНазвание` column is always displayed.
+Column» «Name is always displayed.
 The width of the columns: `ColumnCaptionWidth` - name, `ColumnDescriptionWidth`, `ColumnItemTypeWidth` - type `ColumnParentFolderWidth` – folder.